ymatrix-data/gpupgrade/README.md

 #### Unit tests
 ```
-# To run all the unit tests
+# To run only the unit tests
 make unit
 ```
 #### Integration tests
 ```
-# To run all the integration tests
+# To run only the integration tests
 make integration
 ```
 #### All tests
 ```
 # To run all the tests
-make test
+make check
 ```

 ### Generate mocked gRPC client/server code